MitchyBAwesome/aws-app-mesh-demo/README.md

 This is a high-level overview of the different 'bits' that make up an App Mesh deployment.
 As we go through this post, I'll demonstrate how each of these components fits together to simplify the management of complex micro-service application architectures.

+## What exactly are we going to build?

+Great question!
+To demonstrate the value of a Service Mesh, and how specifically we setup and configure App Mesh, I am going to deploy a 2 microserice application.

+The 2 microservices are 1) the **Requester** and 2) the **distributor**.
+I will then deploy a new version of the **distributor** and we'll see how App Mesh allows us to do do weighted distribution of traffic between V1 and V2 of the service.

 ## Environment Setup

 Before we get started, we're going to need a few pre-requisites.